JiaCherng/bookimu/README.md

 11. Tried to set up a page that wasn't the index page using permalink as .../index.html/, while the home/index page remain as .../.
 It did not work as .../ loads index.html instead.
     Most likely a system default that loads index.html as the default page whenever we visit the naked page url.
 Had to change index.html to menu.html.

-Project has less coding but a lot of small problems cropped out along the way.
-Understood the complexities of coding along with the many nuances, small erros that are hard to pick up.
+####Conclusion: Project has less coding but a lot of small problems cropped out along the way.
+Understood the complexities of coding along with the many nuances, small errors that
+are hard to pick up.
 Was introduced to many languages such as Ruby, scss, markdown, and yml.